-(1) An academic year lasts from September 1 to August 31.

-(2) An academic year consists of academic quarters and school holidays.

-(3) An academic quarter contains at least 175 school days in total.
+- (1) An academic year lasts from September 1 to August 31. - (2) An academic year consists of academic quarters and school holidays. - (3) An academic quarter contains at least 175 school days in total.
 No lessons take place on the day of a final exam and on two preceding days.
 The day of the final exam and the preceding two days are included in the number of school days.

-(4) A school day is a calendar day when a student is required to participate in studies under the daily schedule or individual curriculum.
-One week comprises up to five school days.

-(5) A lesson is a period prescribed for instructed studies in the daily schedule of a school or in the individual curriculum of a student.
+- (4) A school day is a calendar day when a student is required to participate in studies under the daily schedule or individual curriculum.
+One week comprises up to five school days. - (5) A lesson is a period prescribed for instructed studies in the daily schedule of a school or in the individual curriculum of a student.
 Instructed studies are studies pursued in the manner determined by the school, for example, a lecture, individual lesson, consultation, e-learning and a study visit aimed at the acquisition of knowledge and skills and taking place in the learning and teaching environment where both the student and the teacher participate.
 The calculated length of a lesson is 45 minutes.
 A lesson is followed by a recess.
 A lesson may be divided into multiple parts and up to two consecutive lessons may be taught without a recess.
-The length of a recess is at least ten minutes per lesson.

-(6) In a basic school, activities relating to additional studies may be organised during the summer holiday, taking into account that a holiday of no less than ten consecutive weeks without any activities relating to studies and examinations is ensured for a student acquiring basic education.

-(7) The minister responsible for the field establishes school holidays.
-On the basis of a proposal of the head of the school and with the approval of the board of trustees, the owner of a school may establish school holidays different from those established by the minister responsible for the field, taking into account that during the academic year there are four school holidays with a total duration of at least 12 weeks, whereby the summer holiday lasts at least eight consecutive weeks.
+The length of a recess is at least ten minutes per lesson. - (6) In a basic school, activities relating to additional studies may be organised during the summer holiday, taking into account that a holiday of no less than ten consecutive weeks without any activities relating to studies and examinations is ensured for a student acquiring basic education. - (7) The minister in charge of the policy sector establishes school holidays.
+On the basis of a proposal of the head of the school and with the approval of the board of trustees, the owner of a school may establish school holidays different from those established by the minister in charge of the policy sector, taking into account that during the academic year there are four school holidays with a total duration of at least 12 weeks, whereby the summer holiday lasts at least eight consecutive weeks.
+[RT I, 11.07.2013, 1 - entry into force 01.09.2013]